Improving disabled pets’ lives, one set of wheels at a time

 SHELBURNE FALLS, Mass.
 (WWLP) — “There’s nothing that’s more of a death sentence for a dog than a down dog…”

-For the last 20 years, Eddie’s Wheels for Pets has custom designed 25,000 wheelchairs for disabled animals around the world.
+For the last 20 years, Eddie’s Wheels for Pets has custom-designed 25,000 wheelchairs for disabled animals around the world.
 It all started 35 years ago when a Doberman named Buddha woke up paralyzed.
 The vet’s advice?
-Have her undergo a risky surgery or even worse, euthanasia.
+Have her undergo risky surgery or even worse, euthanasia.

 Ed and Leslie Grinnell, now owners of Eddie’s Wheels for Pets, had other plans.
 Ed was a mechanical engineer with the resources to make his very first wheelchair.
 After six months in the wheelchair, Buddha was walking again.